 Now the holiday period is over, much of New Zealand’s workforce has been packing away the camping gear and shifting out of holiday mode and back into a work mindset.
-That’s hard to do when the sun is shining and the weather is hitting 30 degrees.
-Many of us are desperate to get back out there to make the most of summer with family and friends.
+That’s hard to do when the sun shines, and the weather hits 30 degrees.
+Many of us are desperate to get back out to make the most of summer with family and friends.

 With this in mind, I was excited to see Vodafone announce the launch of their ‘Summer Hours’ programme.
 No doubt, to the delight of their people too.